Wendelin Joseph Nold: Coadjutor Bishop and Bishop of Galveston-Houston

-On November 29, 1947, Nold was appointed coadjutor bishop of what was then the Diocese of Galveston and titular bishop of Sasima by Pope Pius XII.
-He received his episcopal consecration on February 25, 1948 from Bishop Joseph Lynch, with Bishops Christopher Byrne and Augustine Danglmayr serving as co-consecrators.
-After the death of Bishop Byrne on April 1, 1950, Nold automatically became the fifth bishop of Galveston.
+On November 29, 1947, Nold was appointed coadjutor bishop of Galveston and titular bishop of Sasima by Pope Pius XII.
+He received his episcopal consecration on February 25, 1948, from Bishop Joseph Lynch, with Bishops Christopher Byrne and Augustine Danglmayr serving as co-consecrators.
+After Byrne's death on April 1, 1950, Nold automatically became the fifth bishop of Galveston.
 He was the first native Texan to hold that office.

 Due to the tremendous growth in the City of Houston, the Vatican allowed Nold in 1959 to designate Sacred Heart Church in Houston as a co-cathedral.
 The diocese now had two cathedrals: Sacred Heart Cathedral in Houston and St. Mary's Cathedral Basilica in Galveston.
 The Vatican renamed the diocese as the Diocese of Galveston-Houston on July 25, 1959.

 In 1959, Nold suffered a heart attack.
 Around that same time, he started suffering from kidney disease.
 In September 1961, Nold ordered that all Catholic schools in the diocese be racially integrated.
 During a hospitalization in 1963, he went blind.
 Later that year the Vatican appointed Bishop John Morkovsky in 1963 as coadjutor bishop, in charge of administering the diocese.
-Nold attended the Second Vatican Council from 1962 to 1965.
+Nold attended the Second Vatican Council in Rome from 1962 to 1965.
 During his tenure he established forty-seven parishes and fourteen missions, as well as several schools.

 Retirement and legacy

-On April 22, 1975, Pope Paul VI accepted Nold's resignation as bishop of the Diocese of Galveston-Houston.
+On April 22, 1975, Pope Paul VI accepted Nold's resignation as bishop of Galveston-Houston.
 Nold died in Houston on October 1, 1981, at age 81.